-Often, for convenience, organizations opt to distribute their local packages along with CRAN packages in a single repository.
+For convenience, organizations frequently opt to distribute their local packages along with CRAN packages in a single repository.
 This setup gives a single URL for all the organization’s R packages.
-To do so, follow the quick start guides above to create a local source and cran source, then:

 # Confirm sources exist: rspm list sources; # should have: prod-internal-src, cran # Create repository: rspm create repo --name=prod --description='Production R packages from CRAN and our local packages' # Subscribe the repository to the sources: rspm subscribe --repo=prod --source=prod-internal-src; rspm subscribe --repo=prod --source=cran

 In the final step, the order of subscriptions is important.
 If conflicts occur, then packages from the local source are favored.
 For information about resolving conflicts, see the Repositories with Multiple Sources section.

 3.7 Supplementing CRAN with Bleeding Edge Packages from GitHub

 In addition to a production repository, some organizations allow advanced R users to access “bleeding edge” versions of packages available on GitHub.

 To make packages from GitHub available to R users, execute the following commands: